PACKING FOR CAMP

 Campers can bring one trunk, one duffel bag and one set of plastic drawers.
 Typically, clothing is packed in the drawers and trunks, while bedding and towels, toiletries and shoes are packed in the duffel.
 Campers work together and with staff to move their belongings to their tents.
 Please make sure you can lift your bags: if you can’t, we won’t be able to either!

 Many campers bring the medium or large Rhino Armour trunk from Camp Connection.
 Some campers choose to use a plastic bin like this or this instead.
-While these options are cheaper, they are not as durable.
 Make sure that whatever trunk/bin you choose is able to withstand being stacked in the luggage truck without cracking.
 Please label the lid of your trunk/bin with your camper's full name.

 Our packing experts have identified several popular designs of drawer units: please choose the one(s) that best suits your packing needs: